ambasat/AmbaSat-1/Release/KiCad/NOTES.md

 The AmbaSat-1 is a "generic" ATmega328 processor.
 It can be programmed using Arduino sketches and libraries.

-If you received an AmbaSat-1 Kicad from ORI, it has been programmed with the MiniCore version of the OptiBoot Bootloader.
+If you received an AmbaSat-1 KiCad from ORI, it has been programmed with the MiniCore version of the OptiBoot Bootloader.

 *If you are starting with a blank ATmega328, you will likely need to program a bootloader (this is outside the current instruction scope... basically you need an ISP programmer, hook up the correct pins, and program the bootloader).*